microsoft/AzureTRE/docs/bootstrapping.md

 ## Create service principals

-Two service principals need to be created: One to authorize the [Makefile](../Makefile) (for deploying locally) and/or [workflows](./workflows.md) (for deploying using CI/CD) and another for [Resource Processor Function](../processor_function/README.md) to provision resources for the TRE workspaces and workspace services.
+A service principals need to be created to authorize CI/CD workflows to provision resources for the TRE workspaces and workspace services.

 1. Create a main service principal with "**Owner**" role: